-The Gwent Levels has a particular beauty on a grey November morning.
+The Gwent Levels has a particular beauty on a winter's day.
 Under heavy skies a murmuration of starlings twists and turns over vast reedbeds where dazzling white little egrets are feeding.

 Water voles live here but they're shy.
 Perhaps they're taking refuge from the drizzle under the bullrushes.